 In the 1960’s Engadine was becoming home to an increasing number of families but with no organised activities for young people.
 In July 1964 a meeting convened in July by Engadine’s Parish Priest Father Joseph Ciantar with a view to form a Boys Club to promote cultural, sporting and social activities for the youth of Engadine and surrounding districts.
 The St John Bosco Boys club was thereby established.

-As Engadine grew so did the boys club and gymnastics and boxing were soon complimented by the formation of Rugby League, Cricket and Soccer.
+Father Ciantar arranged for the use of a hall at Boys’ Town, and in the beginning about 30 boys took part in just gymnastics and boxing.
+As Engadine grew so did the Boys Club.
+Gymnastics and Boxing were soon complimented by the formation of Rugby League in 1965, Cricket in 1968 and Soccer (now Football) in 1972.
 In 1974 the club became the St John Bosco Youth Centre to reflect its female membership.

 The founders of the Boy’s club in 1964 would not have envisaged the large organisation that is now the St John Bosco Youth Centre.

 The St John Bosco Youth Centre is a non-denominational and non-political community based network operating under the auspices of St John Bosco Parish open to all young people.
 Volunteers form the back-bone of the operations of the Youth Centre and its sub-clubs.

 A key objective of the Youth Centre’s charitable operation is to continue to promote cultural, sporting and social activities for young people, consistent with Don Bosco’s understanding that providing healthy and positive activities for young people assists in their personal and social development.
 This vison has also been extended to include adults to enable them to engage in sporting activities for their wellbeing as well.